petersaj/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
 Neuropixels trajectory explorer with the Allen CCF mouse atlas

-**NOTE ON UPDATES:** This program will be updated in the (hopefully) near future with better scaling
+**NOTE ON UPDATES:** The coordinates in this program will be updated in the (hopefully) near future following comparisons between the CCF and MRI data: this will likely include size, scaling, and rotation.

-**NOTE ON SCALING:** The Allen CCF mouse atlas is slightly larger in the DV axis than a real brain (i.e. it is _not_ scaled accurately or isometrically).
-This GUI incorporates a scaling factor to compensate for this, currently estimated at 92.5% in the DV axis (100% in the AP/ML axes).
+**NOTE ON SCALING AND ROTATION:** The Allen CCF mouse atlas is slightly stretched in the DV axis compared to the average brain, and is currently scaled at 94.5%.
 This is provisional, and will be updated in the future based on CCF/MRI alignment.
+It is also estimated that the angle between bregma and lambda is >5 degrees in the CCF, this is not implemented yet but will be once it is more accurately estimated.

 Any issues/bugs/suggestions, please open a github issue by clicking on the 'Issues' tab above and pressing the green 'New issue' button.